ituitis20-ciftci20/PublisherHouse_Automation/README.md

 Table of Contents:
  * Part1 is about scrapping data from web site.
 Especially, book ids which are associated with every book in the HTML file.
  * Part2 is about comparing excel data and web data.
-Some books names are undermatching because of the typos.
+Some book names are undermatching because of the typos.
  * Part3 is about fixing typos in our input excel file.
  * Part4 is about updating prices.
 Try to implement some one to one dictionary for every book in excel and every book in web site.